Cornell-MAE-UG/fa25-portfolio-cp684/_pages/cv.md

 ---

 #### Objective
-Aspiring engineering student with a strong foundation in....
-Passionate about ... and eager to apply my knowledge in real-world applications.
+Aspiring engineering student with a strong foundation in mechanics.
+Passionate about performance optimization and eager to apply my knowledge in real-world applications.

 ---

 #### Education
 - **Cornell University**
   *Bachelor of Science in Mechanical and Aerospace Engineering*
-  GPA: 2.83/4.0 | Graduation: May, 2028
+  GPA: 3.2/4.0 | Graduation: May, 2028

 - **Arnold O. Beckman High**
   *High School Diploma*